josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🥺_dont_be_upset_daddy_dragon_a_woman_saved_a_whole_dragon_last_time_too.md

 (mooncakes = ❤️; fight me.)

+but also yall are triggered by that guy in a way that aint normal; youre putting a lot of this on me, or trying to spin it as jngerently only about resistance to zionism or anti-authoritarian views, but we all know this shit is personal, beyond what would sit under a local legal tolerance limit.

+feels more like, "stfu and stop promoting related seo terms" if i'm honest; you can see it in how its favourong the conversation to focus on south asia's fuck ups and not on Uyghurs; is this going to be like the Jewish town with no Jews?

+(Yes, my white goyish friends, that is a thing.
+Try "Harbin" etc. It's not discussed widely because *we married into other populations and assimilated*.)

 ---

 We're also really butt hurt for some reason over their journalistic docility engine as an idea?